Reds keep rolling, hit 4 HRs to back Castillo, sweep Pirates - WHIZ News

 NEXT UP

-Pirates: Open a homestand against the Cubs on Friday with LHP Tyler Anderson making his second start of the season against Chicago.
+Pirates: Play their home opener on Thursday against the Cubs with LHP Tyler Anderson making his second start of the season against Chicago.
 He struck out seven but took the loss on Saturday after allowing three runs over five innings.

 Reds: Begin their first road trip of the season on Friday in Arizona.
 RHP Tyler Mahle looks for his second win of the season after allowing two earned runs through five innings in Saturday’s 9-6 win over the Cardinals.